newdexterity/Open-Biomanual-Manipulation-System/CAD/Forearm_Wrist_Module/Readme.md

 # Notes

 This is a stand-alone wrist module with 3 DoF.
-Compatible with the 2020 aluminium extrusion forearm adaptors.
+Compatible with the 22 mm X 22 mm aluminium extrusion forearm adaptors.